Skip to Content

 We then returned to the Glenfinnan visitor centre and found a fun trail across the road.

-image of man and boy walking on boardwalks of dragonfly trail National Trust Visitor's Centre car-park
+a father and son walking on boardwalks of dragonfly trail National Trust Visitor's Centre car-park.

 The kid-friendly Dragonfly Trail along the shores of Loch Shiel was very beautiful.
 The kids especially loved running across the wooden boardwalks.